 Water Efficiency Program

-The Water Efficiency Program funds urban, industrial, off-farm, on-farm and metering water infrastructure projects across the Murray-Darling Basin.
-Water savings from these projects will contribute to ‘bridge the gap’ to the sustainable diversion limits and the 450 GL of efficiency measures required under the Basin Plan with neutral or positive social and economic impacts.
+The Water Efficiency Program is now closed.
+It was intended to fund urban, industrial, off-farm, on-farm and metering infrastructure projects across the Murray–Darling Basin.
+Water savings from approved projects contributed to ‘bridge the gap’ to the sustainable diversion limits and the 450 GL of efficiency measures required under the Basin Plan with neutral or positive social and economic impacts.

 Sustainable Rural Water Use and Infrastructure

 The Sustainable Rural Water Use and Infrastructure Program (SRWUIP) is a national program investing in rural water use, management and efficiency, including improved water knowledge and market reform, and water purchase for the environment.
 It is the key mechanism to ‘bridge the gap’ to the sustainable diversion limits (SDLs) under the Murray-Darling Basin Plan.

 The On-Farm Irrigation Efficiency Program (OFIEP) assists irrigators within the southern connected system of the Murray–Darling Basin to modernise their on-farm irrigation infrastructure while returning water savings to the environment.
 Round 5 of the OFIEP closed on 19 March 2015.

 The department will deliver a new program, Commonwealth On-Farm Further Irrigation Efficiency (COFFIE) Program, to replace all the Bridging the Gap programs Basin-wide from 2019.
 Through the COFFIE Program, we will fund infrastructure to make water delivery systems for irrigation even more efficient so that additional water can be recovered for the environment.